 - For catch weight products, serial numbers can't be registered before consumption.

-- The functionality for reversing license plates isn't supported for catch weight products.
+- The functionality for reversing license plates from production isn't supported for catch weight products.

-- For catch weight products, reporting as finished cannot be registered by serial number.
+- For catch weight products, reporting as finished can't be registered by serial number.

 Transportation management processing

 - Load building workbench processing isn't supported for catch weight products.

 - Transport request lines aren't supported for catch weight products.

 Other restrictions and behaviors for catch weight product processing with warehouse management